The space of $r$-immersions of a union of discs in $\mathbb R^n$

 The following definition is taken from \cite{G:Thesis}. \begin{defin} Let $f\colon \coprod_k D^m \to \R^n$ be a map.
 For each $1\le i \le k$, let $0_i$ be the center of the $i$-th copy of $D^m$ in the coproduct $\coprod_k D^m$.
 For each $r$-tuple of integers $\vec{i}=(i_1, \ldots, i_r)$, where $1\le i_1<i_2<\cdots <i_r\le k$, let

 Finally define $\SafeDistance(f)$ by the following formula

 \end{defin} The notation $\SafeDistance$ stands for ``safe distance''.
 It is a distance for which it is guaranteed that if the radius of each disc is less than the safe distance, then the immersion is non-$r$-overlapping (as we will prove shortly).
-The formula for $\SafeDistance(f)$ does not give the largest possible safe distance, but it does not matter.
-It is important that $\SafeDistance(f)$ depends continuously on $f$, which is clearly the case.
+The formula for $\SafeDistance(f)$ does not give the largest possible safe distance, but what matters is that $\SafeDistance(f)$ depends continuously on $f$.

 Next, let us make precise the notion of a radius of an immersion of a union of discs. \begin{defin} Let $f\colon \coprod_k D^m \to \R^n$ be a map.
 Let $D^m_i$ denote the $i$-th copy of $D^m$ in the coproduct.
 Define the radius of $f$ to be the following